PhamThangbn/Face-Mask-Detection-MLP/README.md

 │
 ├── output_videos/          # Contains videos after processing with annotations
 │
-├── .gitattributes          # Git LFS configuration file for large files like models │
 ├── main.py                 # Main script to launch the face detection GUI │
 ├── train.py                # Script to train the MLP model from dataset